flowchart TD

 Several principles follow.
 ReLU remains a strong default because of its speed, simplicity, and effectiveness when paired with He initialization and a normalization layer such as batch normalization, which itself counteracts the bias shift and reduces the practical incidence of dead units.
 Leaky ReLU and PReLU are inexpensive hedges against dying units and are sensible when training without normalization or when a nontrivial fraction of units is observed to die.
 ELU is attractive when its near zero mean and smoothness yield faster or more stable convergence and when the added compute is acceptable.
 No single member dominates across all tasks, and the differences in final accuracy are frequently small once the network is well initialized and normalized.

 A useful way to organize the choice is to ask what problem each variant solves.
 ReLU solves saturation driven vanishing gradients.
 The leaky and parametric variants solve the dying unit problem that ReLU introduces, with PReLU additionally removing the slope hyperparameter.
 ELU solves both the dying unit problem and the bias shift problem at once, at the cost of an exponential evaluation and mild one sided saturation.
+The smooth gated units GELU and SiLU add nonmonotonicity and smoothness and have become the de facto choice inside transformers.
 Selecting an activation is therefore less about finding a universally best function and more about matching the function to the architecture, the initialization, and the normalization already in use.

 The rectified linear unit improves gradient flow because every active unit passes its backward signal through with a derivative of exactly one, which eliminates the geometric attenuation that saturating activations impose on deep networks.
 The same hard threshold creates the dying ReLU problem, where units pushed into the negative region lose all gradient and become permanently inactive.
 Leaky ReLU and parametric ReLU repair this by adding a small or learned negative slope, guaranteeing a nonzero gradient everywhere, while the exponential linear unit adds a smooth, saturating, mean centering negative branch that also reduces bias shift.
+The smooth gated successors GELU and SiLU push further, replacing the hinge with a soft self gate that is differentiable and nonmonotone, and they now dominate inside transformers.
 Each repair carries a modest cost in sparsity, parameters, or compute, and the right choice depends on the surrounding initialization and normalization rather than on any single function being best in isolation.

 - Nair, V., and Hinton, G. E. “Rectified Linear Units Improve Restricted Boltzmann Machines.”
 ICML, 2010. https://www.cs.toronto.edu/~fritz/absps/reluICML.pdf